Vaesea/disctux/README.md

 travel, with Sonic CD's timelines such as Past, Present, Good Future and Bad Future, which all means it's SuperTux but Sonic CD.

-I'm aware there's probably something out there that's like SuperTux + Sonic CD, which is why I named this DiscTux.
+I'm aware there's probably something out there that's like SuperTux + Sonic CD, but I don't really care.

 ## Worlds / Zones